 Note: In the US, many people took out risky mortgages in the period 2001-06.
 These mortgage payments were a high % of their disposable incomes.
 Therefore, a small increase in interest rates from 2% to 4% had a serious adverse effect on the US housing market.
 In France or Germany, these kind of mortgages are less common and therefore, higher interest rates would have much less impact on house prices.

-Also if economic growth and demand for houses was very strong then higher interest rates may not reduce demand for housing and house prices could continue to rise, especially if there was a shortage of supply like in the UK.
+Also if economic growth and demand for houses were very strong then higher interest rates may not reduce demand for housing and house prices could continue to rise, especially if there was a shortage of supply like in the UK.

 See also: Effects of higher interest rates

-The Affect on Shares.
+The effect on Shares

 Higher interest rates could lead to slower economic growth and this may lead to lower share prices.
 Lower growth will lead to lower profits and lower dividends making shares less attractive.
-Also higher interest rates make bonds and securities relatively more attractive than dividends from share prices.
+Also, higher interest rates make bonds and securities relatively more attractive than dividends from share prices.

 However, the impact will be much less than in the housing market because interest rates don’t directly affect the cost of holding shares (like a mortgage which is directly related to interest rates).